Puchao64/qa-web3-swap-automation/README.md

 This project is part of a QA portfolio focused on:

-- Web3 testing
+- Web3 application testing
-- UI automation
+- UI automation with Playwright
-- Real-world scenarios simulation
+- Real-world test scenario simulation
-- Clean test architecture
+- Clean and scalable test architecture
+- CI integration for reliability

 ---

 ## 📌 Notes

-- Tests use Page Object Model for maintainability
+- Tests are built using Page Object Model for maintainability
+- CI pipeline ensures automated validation of all test scenarios
-- Designed to be CI-ready (GitHub Actions integration planned)
+- Designed to reflect production-like QA practices